Counseling & Addiction Studies

 Introduction to the Counseling Profession

 The counseling profession is designed to assist individuals in effectively managing the many challenges of living through self-exploration and increased self-awareness.
-The counseling profession is one that begins at the graduate level with many counseling students possessing undergraduate degrees in related social sciences (i.e., psychology, social work).
+The counseling profession is one that begins at the graduate level with many counseling students possessing undergraduate degrees in related social sciences (i.e., psychology, addiction studies, social work).